sindresorhus/memoize/readme.md

 Memory is automatically released when an item expires or the cache is cleared.

 By default, **only the first argument is considered** and it only works with [primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive).
-If you need to cache multiple arguments or cache `object`s *by value*, use the `cacheKey` option.
+If you need to cache multiple arguments or cache `object`s *by value*, have a look at alternative [caching strategies][caching-strategy] below.

 ## Install